Measure rigidity of synthetic lower Ricci curvature bound on Riemannian manifolds: Main results: measure rigidity theorems

 Dividing $r^n$ on both sides and letting $r \to 0$, we get $e^{-V(x)} \gtrsim e^{-V(y)}$.
 Recall that $H_R^*(x)$ has full measure in $H_R(x)$, we have the following weak mean-value property

 Combining with Proposition \ref{lemma:rcddensity}, we know $V \in L^\infty_\loc$.

 \end{proof}

-Next we will prove that there is no non-trivial measure other than volume measure such that a $n$-dimensional Riemannian manifold satisfies ${\rm CD}(K, n)$ condition.
-We remark that this result is obtained independently by Kapovitch and Ketterer in Corollary 1.2 \cite{KK19}, combining with the measure rigidity result on Alexandrov spaces proved by Cavalletti and Mondino in Corollary 8.3 \cite{CM-M}.
+Next we will prove that there is no non-trivial measure other than the volume measure such that a $n$-dimensional Riemannian manifold satisfies ${\rm CD}(K, n)$ condition.
+We remark that this result can also be obtained by combining Kapovitch-Ketterer's recent result \cite[Corollary 1.2]{KK19}, and Cavalletti-Mondino's result \cite[Corollary 8.3]{CM-M} about measure rigidity on Alexandrov spaces (see also \cite[Theorem 1.4]{KKK19} for a more recent proof).